tejask011/Axios-api-handbook/CONTRIBUTING.md

 4.  **Submit the PR**: Fill out the Pull Request template completely.
 5.  **Review**: At least one maintainer must review and approve your PR before it is merged.

-By contributing, you agree that your contributions will be licensed under the MIT License.